 Get Your Locks Prepared

 Preparing your hair beforehand will give you minimum trouble during the task.
-Try to ensure that your hair is not too clean with lots of frizzes, tangles, and flyaways or too dirty with lots of dust and oils.
+Ensure that your hair is not too clean with lots of frizzes, tangles, and flyaways or too dirty with lots of dust and oils.
 It is recommended that you wash your locks with a clarifying shampoo and opt for a deep conditioning treatment a day before highlighting so that your scalp becomes free from product buildups and the color glides on smoothly to make your highlights look naturally gorgeous.

 Follow The Right Method